mattermost/docs/source/configure/configuration-settings.rst

 | This feature's ``config.json`` setting is ``"FileSettings.ExtractContent": true`` with options ``true`` and ``false``.          |
 +---------------------------------------------------------------------------------------------------------------------------------+

-In addition, you can optionally install `these dependencies <https://github.com/sajari/docconv#dependencies>`__ to extend content searching support to include file formats beyond PDF, DOCX, and ODT, such as DOC, RTF, XML, HTML, and PAGES.
-If you choose not to install the dependencies, you will see log entries for documents that couldn't be extracted.
+To extend content search support to include file formats including DOCX, RTF, and PAGES, you must install `these dependencies <https://github.com/sajari/docconv#dependencies>`__.
+If you choose not to install these dependencies, you will see log entries for documents that couldn't be extracted.
 Any documents that can't be extracted are skipped and logged so that content extraction can proceed.

 The search support each dependency offers is described below:

 - ``tidy``: Used to search the contents of HTML and PAGES documents.
-- ``wv``: Used to search the contents of DOC documents.
+- ``wv``: Used to search the contents of DOC/DOCX documents.
 - ``popplerutils``: Used to significantly improve server performance when extracting the contents of PDF documents.
 - ``unrtf``: Used to search the contents of RTF documents.
 - ``Justtext``: Used to search HTML documents.